harsh16629/Hybrid-Recommendation-System-with-Machine-Learning/README.md

 ### 2. Content-Based Filtering
 - Uses TF-IDF to vectorize item descriptions.
 - Computes cosine similarity between items to recommend similar products.
+- For advanced semantic understanding, Sentence-BERT embeddings are used to compute item similarities.

 ### 3. Hybrid Recommendations
 - Combines recommendations from collaborative filtering and content-based filtering.
 - Ensures diverse and personalized recommendations.
 ### 4. Real-Time Processing
-- Utilizes Apache Kafka for streaming user interactions.
-### 5. Cloud Integration
-- Incorporates Google Cloud Recommendations AI for managed recommendations.
-### 6. Advanced Embeddings
-- Uses Sentence-BERT for semantic understanding of item descriptions.
+- Apache Kafka is used to stream user-item interactions and recommendations in real-time.
+- Real-time recommendations are streamed to the Kafka topic for further processing or consumption.
-### 7. Evaluation and Monitoring
+### 5. Evaluation and Monitoring
-- Includes Precision@K, Recall@K, NDCG, and MLflow for logging experiment parameters and tracking.
+- Metrics: Precision@K, Recall@K, and NDCG (Normalized Discounted Cumulative Gain) are used to evaluate recommendation quality.
+- MLflow: Tracks experiments, logs parameters, metrics, and model artifacts for reproducibility.
 ---

 ## Data